 Plan) or fund one hundred percent of the estimated annual replacement expenditures (Cash Flow Plan).
-As of December 31, 2021 and 2020, accumulated funds of \$2,301,668 and \$2,118,756, respectively, are held in the Association's reserve cash and investment accounts and are generally not available for operating purposes.
+As of December 31, 2022 and 2021, accumulated funds of \$2,011,103 and \$2,301,668, respectively, are held in the Association's reserve cash and investment accounts and are generally not available for operating purposes.
 It is the Association's policy that interest earned on such funds is for reserve purposes.

-The Association's Board of Directors engaged McCaffery Reserve Consulting to conduct a study to estimate the remaining useful lives and the replacement costs of the common property components.
+The Association's Board of Directors engaged McCaffery Reserve Consulting to conduct a study for the 2022 fiscal year to estimate the remaining useful lives and the replacement costs of the common property components.
 This study assumes an annual inflation rate of 3.00% and an interest rate of 1.50% on reserve funds.
 The table included in the unaudited Supplementary Information on Future Major Repairs and Replacements, page 13, is based on this study.